Financial Aid FAQs

 What is the difference between subsidized and unsubsidized loan?

-The subsidized loan is need-based and the interest is paid on your behalf by the Federal Government while you are enrolled at least half-time.
+The subsidized loan is need-based and the interest is paid on your behalf by the Federal Government while you are enrolled as an undergraduate student at least half-time.
 The unsubsidized loan is not need-based and interest accrues while you are in school.

 What is the deadline to apply for financial aid?